Apps72/Dev.Data/ReadMe.md

 * All code reviewed and rebuilt with .NET Core framework (https://dotnet.github.io)
 * Fix the Numeric SQL type to Decimal C# type.

+### Version 1.5.2

+* Fix using a Transaction in constructors: the transaction will be not disposed with the DatabaseCommandBase.